sanjaynaikwadi/how-to/Gitlab-Ubuntu/README.md

 sudo gitlab-ctl reconfigure
 ```

-** NOTE ** - Make sure you make the proper entry in you DNS to point to gitlab URL whatever you would be setting or else your letencrypt will fail.
+`NOTE` - Make sure you make the proper entry in you DNS to point to gitlab URL whatever you would be setting or else your letsencrypt will fail.

 ### Configuration Through the Web Interface